10 things Estonia does better than Germany

 4. Food.
 Ok, I’m not talking about blood sausage and fish for breakfast here.
 I’m talking about seasonal, regional vegetables.
 I don’t have to double check if it’s organic – if it’s Estonian, I know it’s good.
 About going to the bogs and collect mushrooms and berries.
 Collecting herbs for tea wherever you go.
 Getting potatoes from one neighbor and honey from another.
 About restaurants who put all their love in the food they prepare.
 How organic is everywhere, and soy milk can be bought in the tiniest supermarket.
 And of course my favorite chocolate in the world…

-7. Silence.
-Ok, I may suck at this, but at least, walking around with a friend in silence doesn’t bother me as much as in the beginning anymore.
+6. Silence.
+I may suck at this, but at least, walking around with a friend in silence doesn’t bother me as much as in the beginning anymore.
 “We even have this term awkward silence” said an American to me when we talked about this.
 It doesn’t exist in Estonia.
 When there is nothing important to say, you don’t have to feel weird and look for something to talk about.
 Silence does not mean you have run out of mutual interests.
 Quality time does not equal talking.
 And that is a beautiful thing.

-8. Demonstrations.
+7. Demonstrations.
 There has been one violent riot since Estonia regained its independence in ‘91, which included three fires and one death.
-The other demonstration people recall was for Jaanus, the guy from Tartu who told some young people to stop kicking over trash bins and got beaten up for this in front of his little daughter.
+The other demonstration people recall was for a guy named Jaanus, the guy from Tartu who told some young people to stop kicking over trash bins and got beaten up for this in front of his little daughter.
 About 200 people supported him.
 I admit, there are some weird people protesting the Covid restrictions in Tallinn nowadays…but still.
 This is a peaceful country!

-10. Music education.
+8. Music education.
 When you go to school in Estonia, you can choose to learn an instrument (or many of them) at your school.
 The classes are free and you can take the instrument home as long as you need it.
 Basically, you will return you guitar or cello or violin once you graduate.
 Not every school offers this, but if you don’t have this great chance, then you simply audition for music school in the nearest town.